702Padmin/Flyertap-Distributor/README.md

 Mobile Application for Tracking Flyer Distributions

-Database
+## Database
-Have a database, that connect to both the website and Flutter App (WordPress Flutter API) Create campaigns
+Have a database, that connects to both the website and Flutter App (WordPress Flutter API) Create campaigns